KellyGer/hello-world/README.md

 # hello-world

-You have to start somewhere
+I have a lot to learn!